Loretta began playing piano at age 7 and hasn't stopped. From the classics to ragtime, playing the piano has been one of her greatest joys.

 The RD-88 has three important topics to understand in order to make full use of this extremely versatile keyboard.

-- Tone - A huge variety of delivered musical tones: Piano, guitar, brass, and many more instruments and sounds.
-40 pages worth in the Roland .pdf documentation.
+- Tone - A huge variety of delivered musical tones: piano, guitar, brass, and many more instruments and sounds.
+40 pages worth are in the Roland .pdf documentation.
 If that's not enough, you can import tones from other sources.

 These are the building blocks of making music on the RD-88 Digital Keyboard.

 - Parameters affect the scenes, tones, and other components.